 - Timely submission of financial and progress reports

-- Participation in an Annual Scientific Symposium, organized by Harrington Discovery Institute in Cleveland, Ohio in May of each year
+- Participation in the Annual Scientific Symposium, organized by Harrington Discovery Institute in Cleveland, Ohio in May of each year

-Continued support is dependent upon favorable scientific review of progress reports, milestones being met appropriately, and continued relevance of the work to the mission of the ADDF.
+Continued support is dependent upon favorable scientific review of progress reports, milestones being met appropriately, and continued relevance of the work to the mission of the Alzheimer's Drug Discovery Foundation.

 On all aspects of Intellectual Property, Principal Investigators are encouraged to confer with their technology transfer office and/or office of sponsored programs for guidance.
-Grantees should take measures to ensure protection of any Intellectual Property, if appropriate, and then are required to make prompt disclosure of discoveries to the public.
+Grantees should take measures to ensure protection of Intellectual Property when appropriate, and then are required to make prompt disclosure of discoveries to the public.

-Grants are funded by the ADDF, after the recommendations by the ADDF-Harrington Program Joint Steering Committee.
-The ADDF-Harrington Program and its review panels and Scientific Advisory Board members do not assume responsibility for the conduct of the project or the acts of the Principal Investigator, since both are under the direction and control of the Principal Investigator's institution and are subject to the institution's medical and scientific policies.
+Grants are funded by the ADDF upon recommendation from the ADDF-Harrington Program Joint Steering Committee.
+Innovation Support Center guidance is provided and underwritten by Harrington Discovery Institute.
+The ADDF-Harrington Program, and its review panels and Scientific Advisory Board members do not assume responsibility for the conduct of the project or the acts of the Principal Investigator, since both are under the direction and control of the Principal Investigator's institution and subject to the institution's medical and scientific policies.